Join us...We do amazing things!

 Open Positions at Kavod

-Benefits: Medical, Dental, Vision, Life Insurance, Vacation, Sick & Exigency, Personal time, Floating Holidays, Observed Holidays, 403(b) Thrift Plan, Health, Dependent Care Flexible Spending Accounts, Credit Union, Referral Bonus, Commuter Benefits, Volunteer Initiative Program, Employee Free Loan Program, Tuition Reimbursement, Employee Meals, Employee Discounts and Weekly Walking Group.
-We can help with your student loans!
-As a 501(c)(3) Kavod Senior Life is a qualified employer for the Public Student Loan Forgiveness Program.
-Your work at Kavod not only supports older adults in the community, but also puts you on the path to student loan relief.
+Benefits: Medical, Dental, Vision, Vacation, Personal time, Sick & Exigency, Floating Holidays, Observed Holidays, 403(b) Thrift Plan, Health, Dependent Care Flexible Spending Accounts, Credit Union, Referral Bonus, Commuter Benefits, Volunteer Initiative Program, Employee Free Loan Program, Tuition Reimbursement, Employee Meals, Employee Discounts and Complimentary Wellness Classes.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
 Other duties may be assigned.